 New England High Country road trip

-There are endless daytrip or weekend itineraries that take you through the towns and villages of this spectacular area… marvel at the diversity of landscapes and experience the warm country hospitality and breathtaking natural beauty for yourself!
+Jump in the car, pump up the radio and marvel at the diversity of landscapes, where the view around every corner is even more stunning than the last.
+There are endless daytrip or weekend itineraries that take you through the towns and villages of this spectacular area… hit the road and experience the warm country hospitality and breathtaking natural beauty for yourself!

-- Uralla - picturesque, colonial gold rush town with retail gems, artisanal food, boutique wineries, a great pub and craft brewery. www.uralla.com
+Uralla - Picturesque, colonial gold rush town with retail gems, artisanal food, boutique wineries, a great pub and craft brewery.
+Home Uralla Visitor Information Centre

 Regional Art Trail – New England North West

 Explore over 70 of the region’s wonderful cultural experiences - visit artist studios, galleries, museums and public art sites, discover a rich and diverse artistic landscape right on our doorstep.
 Follow one of the suggested Country Art Escapes tours or create your own art trail.

 Plan a day trip or create a longer tour of the region and take the opportunity to sprinkle your cultural tour with fabulous food, wine and accommodation and eclectic local festivals.
 Visit www.artsnwconnect.com.au and www.artsnw.com.au/event-calendar to create your own art trail adventure!

 Surrounding Tenterfield there are more lovely wineries with welcoming cellar doors popping up every day!
 Below is just a taste of what’s available on the doorstep: